Gã-Dangme: History

 Under their leader King Ayi Kushi (Cush) (1483–1519) Ga people were led from the east across several states before reaching Accra, Ghana.
+King Ayi Kushi also passed down seven puritan laws that form the basis and philosophy of their culture.
 According to oral traditions, the Ga came from the region of Lake Chad and reached Accra in the 16th century.
 It is also believed that by the 17th century they traveled down the River Niger and crossed the Volta to reach present day Ghana.